-In the latest video tutorial, this veteran Pitmaster shows us his simple yet advanced methods on how to clean and maintain cast iron grill grates…
+Follow along in this video tutorial as veteran Pitmaster Greg of Ballistic BBQ shares his simple and advanced methods on how to clean and maintain high quality cast iron grill grates that will last for decades…

 How To Clean And Maintain Cast Iron Grill Grates

 Cast iron is great, and everyone who has cooked using cast iron grates/skillets will confirm this.
-It conducts heat wonderfully and will give you a great sear- but there’s a downside: it’s very susceptible to rust.
+It conducts heat wonderfully and will give you a great sear, but there’s a downside: they’re very susceptible to rust.
 There are a few things you can do to prevent this from happening, and even if it does, there are ways to restore the metal to mint condition!

 The first preventative measure you should take is keeping the grates clean.
 After each cook (and after you have enjoyed your delicious meal), take a few minutes to clean any leftovers using a scraping brush.
 Then proceed to give the cast iron a thin coating of peanut oil (vegetable oils work as well).